• Skip to main content

 Jeremy wants the latest pair of trendy shoes.
 All his friends have them but his grandmother can't afford to buy him a pair.
 Jeremy finds a pair at a thrift store and buys them even though they are too small.
 When he makes friend with a kid at school who needs them more than he does, he gives them to him.
 I love how this book is honest about the struggles Jeremy has about giving the shoes away.
 He really wants to keep them for himself but in the end does the right thing on his own.
 Jeremy feels embarrassed about the shoes he does have to wear and that doesn't disappear, making the act of kindness even more powerful.

 Lubna and her father are refugees.
-They arrive at the "World of Tents" to live temporarily.
-Lubna has no toys so she picks up a pebble, gives it a face and turns it into her friend.
+They live temporarily at the "World of Tents".
+Lubna has no toys so she picks up a pebble, gives it a face, and turns it into her friend.
 This book is surprisingly emotional, highlighting Lubna's creativity and resiliency.
-In the midst of her unstable situation, Pebble provides comfort.
+In the midst of an unstable situation, Pebble provides comfort.
 When Lubna meets Amir, a boy refugee on his own, the two become friends and play with Pebble.
-When Lubna and her father then get word they will travel to a new country, Lubna finds the courage to give Pebble to Amir.
+When Lubna and her father then get word they will travel to a new country, Lubna finds courage and gives Pebble to Amir.

 This is a sweet and gentle book that is often recommended when parents are looking for books to teach resiliency.
 It explores what it means to have courage and all the different kinds of bravery there are.
 The story emphasizes how courage most often exists in the every day moments, like learning to ride a bike, or "being the first to make up after an argument."
 Parents will easily be able to reflect and chat with their kids on how kids were brave and resilient throughout the day.

-This gorgeous book is about familial love and how families play an important role in the development of resiliency.
+Familial love is a great motivator.
 The narrator, a young girl, describes how her family lost everything in a fire.
 They found a new home and their neighbors donated furniture but what they lacked was a comfortable chair for her mother to rest in after her days of work as a waitress.
 The family saves their change in a jar and when the coins finally reach the top, they set off to buy the perfect chair.
 The story is quietly appealing and shares a valuable lesson not just about perseverance and love, but about recognizing that for many families, having a good chair is a luxury.

 Middle Grade Books: Ages 9 and up